High-Energy Collision of Quarks and Mesons in the Schwinger Model: From Tensor Networks to Circuit QED

 Next, we project the time-evolved state onto two-particle components, focusing on the lightest two mesons $\pi_1,\pi_2$, and the quark-antiquark pair $q\bar{q}$.
 While the latter are not true (i.e., asymptotic) quasiparticles, at weak confinement $\varepsilon\ll 1$, (anti)quarks can be approximately described by the modified quasiparticle ansatz of Ref.~\cite{milstedCollisionsFalseVacuumBubble2022}.
 This requires a uMPS representation of the electric-flux string, which we approximate by its lowest energy state, a so-called ``false-vacuum" state \cite{colemanFateFalseVacuum1977,callanFateFalseVacuum1977}, corresponding to the second (local) minimum in \cref{fig:phase-diagram}(c,i).

-\Cref{fig:meson_scat}(d) shows the probabilities of the $\pi_{1}\pi_{1}$ (blue), $\pi_{2}\pi_{2}$ (orange), $\pi_{1}\pi_{2}$ (green), and $\pi_{2}\pi_{1}$ (pink) combinations (where in state $\mu \nu$, the particle $\mu/\nu$ is on the left/right), and of the quark-antiquark state (red).
-One can observe significant flavor-conserving elastic scattering, $\pi_{1}\pi_{1}\rightarrow \pi_{1}\pi_{1}$, a smaller probability of exciting one of the outgoing mesons, $\pi_{2}\pi_{1}$ and $\pi_{1}\pi_{2}$ (this smaller probability increases with stronger confinement $\varepsilon=0.07$), and a substantial $q\bar{q}$ component.
+\Cref{fig:meson_scat}(d) shows the probabilities of the $\pi_{1}\pi_{1}$, $\pi_{2}\pi_{2}$, $\pi_{1}\pi_{2}$, $\pi_{2}\pi_{1}$, and $q\bar{q}$ states (where in state $\mu \nu$, the particle $\mu/\nu$ is on the left/right).
+One can observe significant flavor-conserving elastic scattering, $\pi_{1}\pi_{1}\rightarrow \pi_{1}\pi_{1}$, a smaller probability of exciting one of the outgoing mesons, $\pi_{2}\pi_{1}$ and $\pi_{1}\pi_{2}$, and a substantial $q\bar{q}$ component.
 Interestingly, for $\varepsilon=0.07$, the $q\bar{q}$ component is decreasing in time, indicating string breaking~\cite{buyensConfinementStringBreaking2016, hebenstreitRealTimeDynamicsString2013}, which is also visible in the gradual increase of the bipartite entanglement entropy in \cref{fig:meson_scat}(b,i) [see also \cref{fig:meson_scat}(b,ii)], and in the gradual reduction of the electric-field screening [\cref{fig:meson_scat}(a,ii)].
-At a late time $t=700$, asymptotic two-particle states account for about $90\%$ ($76\%$) of the state at $\varepsilon=0.04$ (0.07)~\footnote{We verified that the missing wavefunction weight is not accounted for by three or four widely-separated particle basis states.}.
+At a late time $t=700$, asymptotic two-particle states (including the quark-antiquark state) account for about $90\,\%$ ($76\,\%$) of the state at $\varepsilon=0.04$ (0.07)~\footnote{We verified that the missing wavefunction weight is not accounted for by three or four widely-separated particle basis states.}.

 The projection onto the asymptotic two-particle basis also provides the full momentum, and consequently position, distributions of the particles. \Cref{fig:meson_scat}(c) shows the mean and standard deviation of the positions and momenta of the quarks, and the mean positions of the mesons, computed from fits of these distributions to a Gaussian form.
 The mean momenta of the quarks are approximately $\expval{p(t)}\propto \pm t$, in agreement with the expectation from the linear potential of \cref{eq:H_eff-quark}.
 Their extracted positions in \cref{fig:meson_scat}(c) are consistent with the boundaries of the screened-field region in \cref{fig:meson_scat}(a,i) and with the localized increase in the entanglement entropy in \cref{fig:meson_scat}(b,i).
 From the mean position of the mesons, \cref{fig:meson_scat}(c), one can see that the heavier meson $\pi_2$ has a slightly lower average velocity compared to $\pi_1$, as expected.